danielk333/pyorb/README.md

 PyOrb is a lightweight package designed to convert back and forth between cartesian and kepler coordinates seamlessly and in a physically consistent manner, following defined rules.
 It provides a convenience class for handling orbits and is tested for special cases such as planar and circular orbits.

+See full documentation at [pyorb github](https://danielk333.github.io/pyorb/docs/index.html).

 ## Feature list

 Current features:
 - Clear definition of an orbit, consistent throughout the code, including planar and circular orbits
 - Kepler to Cartesian conversion
 - Cartesian to Kepler conversion
+- Can handle hyperbolic orbits
-- All function handles all special cases (e.g. planar and circular orbits)
+- All function handles all special cases (e.g. planar, circular and parabolic orbits)
 - Convenient ``Orbit`` class or storing orbits and seamlessly convert between Kepler and Cartesian elements
 - Access to all types of orbit anomalies
 - Vectorized function for increased performance
 - Access to alternative parameterizations such as Equinoctial elements

 On the upcoming feature list:
-- Can handle hyperbolic orbits
 - C-implementation of conversion function for performance
 - Converting of orbits to a byte-stream
 - Saving orbits to file (binary or HDFS 5)